oconnor0/BeaconRoad/Book/422-PlanningAndEngagements.md

 ### Outcomes

-The outcome of the engagement roll determines the **position** for the Characters' initial actions when we cut to the Adventure in progress.
-A **botch** means a desperate position.
-A **failure** is a risky position.
-A **success** yields a controlled position.
-And a **critical** carries the action beyond the initial obstacle, deeper into the action of the Adventure.
+The outcome of the engagement roll determines the **Position** for the Characters' initial actions when we cut to the Adventure in progress.
+A **Botch** means a desperate position.
+A **Failure** is a risky position.
+A **Success** yields a controlled position.
+And a **Critical** carries the action beyond the initial obstacle, deeper into the action of the Adventure.

 No matter how low-Tier or outmatched you are, a desperate position is the worst thing that can result from the plan + detail + engagement process.
 It's designed this way so the planning process matters, but it doesn't call for lots of optimization or nitpicking.
 Even if you're reckless and just dive in and take your chances, you can't get too badly burned.
 Plus, you might even want that desperate position to require your characters to Push Themselves and fail generating more XP for the Characters, which helps to bootstrap starting characters into advancement.